ebdude/ebdude.github.io/about.md

 title: About Me
 permalink: /about/
 ---
   I am Eshaan Billing and I go to Valley Christian Junior High School.
 I live in Gilroy, California and my hobbies are basketball and video games.
+My favorite class is math and my least favorite class is English.